allentc/pgadmin3-lts/xtra/wx-build/readme.txt

 MSW
 ===

-Download wxMSW to ..\..\..\pgadmin3-deps\wxWidgets

-Run "build-wxmsw.bat" to from a Visual Studio 2008 commandprompt to build the required parts of wxWidgets in both release and debug builds (unicode, DLL).
+Because of using the binary distribution of wxWidgets you do not need to build it.
+However, you need the tool "hhp2cached" to build the pgAdmin3 documentation.
+Since that tool is not part of the binary distribution you need to build it from the wxWidgets sources.
+The process is outlined in the INSTALL file.

 Additional tips - VC++
 ----------------------